QuattroMusic/File-Analyzer/README.md

 ## Features

-- Fast
+- Specific languages
-    Made in pure C, with some C++ helpers, to analyze the files in the most efficient possible way
+    We've introduced some specific data from various languages, like the amount of each symbols in brainfuck, the amount of assembly labels, etc.
+    See table below of supported files
-- No gui
+- Exclusion (TODO)
-    You can analyze your files without showing the gui, but printing the data in the terminal.
-    To do so, just call `FileAnalyzer.exe nogui "path/to/your/folder/or/file" "even/multiple/files!" "so/wow!"`
-    You could even do `FileAnalyzer.exe "an/awesome/file" nogui`
-- Drag and drop
-    You can drag and drop your files to the window to begin the data parsing
+    You can select a folder with extension or files to exclude, so the analyzer will ignore them
 - Total
     See the total of everything, how many files, how many audios, how many rows of code, etc.
-- Specific languages
-    We've introduced some specific data from various languages, like the symbols in brainfuck, etc.

 ### Supported files
 - Programming language